-CREDITS

-1. Com olete the fo llowing courses (11 credits):

-MUS esearch Methods and Materials in Music 3

-MUS hamber Music Literature with Piano 2

-MUS ocal Coaching Techniques 2

-MUS pecial Topics (Doctoral Seminar in Advanced -

-Collaborative Piano Techniques) 4

-2. Comr olete at leas st 6 credits of 800- or 900-level courses in musicology

-es in music theory, as specified by the student's guid-

-ance committee.
+···· CREDITS 1.
+Complete t he following courses (11 credits): MUS 830 Research Methods and Materials in Music 3 MUS 840 Chamber Music Literature with Piano 2 MUS 842 Vocal Coaching Techniques 2 MUS 891 Special Topics (Doctoral Seminar in Advanced Collaborative Piano Techniques) 4 2 Complete a at least 6 credits of 800, or 900 level courses in musi cology

-3. ficiency in two languages by completing two of the fol-
+- and three courses in music theory, as specified by the student's guidance committee. - Demonstrate proficiency in two languages by completing two of the following options:

-٥. g options: billioneries in two languages by completing two or the lor-

-a FRN 101 Elementary French I 1

 a.
+FRN 101 Elementary French I 4

 MUS 249 French Diction for Singers 1

 b.
 GRM 101 Elementary German I 3

-D. MUS 248 German Diction for Singers 1
+MUS 248 German Diction for Singers 1

 C. ITL 101 Elementary Italian I 4

-0. MUS 144 Italian Diction for Singers 1
+MUS 144 Italian Diction for Singers 1

-ompleted at another university or passing the appropri-

-departmental placement examination may be used to
+Courses completed at another university or passing the appropriate MSU departmental placement examination may be used to satisfy this requirement.

-alc Mou acpartmental placement examination may be used to

-4. Pass the written comprehensive examinations in musicology and music theory.
-Students become eligible to take the comprehensive examination in either of these areas during the semester in which they are completing the required course work in that area.

-satisfy this requirement.